Countries with no extradition treaty with the US in 2026 – Legal realities, risks, and strategic insights

 4. The final decision: Even if the court rules in favor of extradition, the final word remains with the executive branch—usually with the Minister of Justice or the President.

 At every stage, the support of an experienced lawyer is extremely important, who can challenge the legitimacy of the request, seek release on bail, or—if necessary—initiate the process of political asylum.
-This is especially relevant in cases such as Italy extradition to US, Argentina extradition to US, Greece extradition to US, where compliance with special procedures is required.
+This is especially relevant in cases such as Italy’s extradition to US, Argentina’s extradition to the US, and Greece’s extradition to the US, where compliance with special procedures is required.

 ContinentCountries without an extradition treaty with the USA